matiasoreg/FundbioGrupo10/Entregables/Entregable1.md

 # Referencias bibliográficas
 [1] Open Source Hardware Association.
 Definition.
 [Online].
 Disponible: https://www.oshwa.org/definition/

-[2] Free Software Foundation.
-Free software is software that gives you the user the freedom to share, study and modify it.
-We call this free software because the user is free.
-[Online].
-Disponible: https://www.fsf.org/about/what-is-free-software

 [3]
 R. Varo, C. Chaccour, and Q. Bassat, “Update on malaria,” vol. 155, no. 9.
 Elsevier BV, p.
 395, Jun.
 30, 2020, doi: 10.1016/j.medcli.2020.05.010.